 Northeastern Minnesota has the Sawtooth Mountains along the North Shore of Lake Superior, ski hills at Spirit Mountain and Giant’s Ridge, the deep forests of the Superior and Chippewa National Forests, the 135-mile Arrowhead State Trail, and the pristine beauty of some of the state’s most beautiful state parks.

 Giants Ridge offers lift-served mountain biking on five downhill runs ranging from easy to expert.
 Riders can also explore a variety of mountainside trails consisting of cross-country ski trails, snowmobile trails, and abandoned logging roads.
-Look for a major expansion in 2020, adding four more downhills and about 20 miles of dedicated singletrack.
+A major expansion in 2020 added four more downhills and about 20 miles of dedicated singletrack.
 60km of the groomed ski trails are available for fatbiking.
 The resort also offers lift-served downhill fat biking.

 Chippewa National Forest Trails